charlyoleg/Cnc25D/docs/cnc25d_api.rst

 - the X coordinate
 - the Y coordinate
-- the reamer diameter.
+- the router_bit diameter.

-If the reamer diameter is positive, the angle is smoothed.
-If the reamer diameter is negative, the angle is enlarged.
-If the reamer diameter is zero, the angle is unmodified.
+If the router_bit diameter is positive, the angle is smoothed.
+If the router_bit diameter is negative, the angle is enlarged.
+If the router_bit diameter is zero, the angle is unmodified.

 A polygon is a list of points.
 The *cnc_cut_outline* function needs as argument a polygon and returns the outline as a FreeCAD Part Object, that can be after some conversion extruded::